ogansell/DocRR/README.md

 ##After installation

 When making HTML pages a common intermediate step is to 'knit' your document to '.docx' format.
 This makes it easy to send to reviewers to get their input.
 The [webshot](https://cran.r-project.org/web/packages/webshot/vignettes/intro.html) is useful in this instance as it includes a screenshot of any htmlwidgets used in the knitted .docx file.
 It require installation of the PhantomJS software.
 This causes installation of the ``DocRR`` package to fail on older installations of R so it is recommended to install this manually after installing ``DocRR``.
-Do this by running the code ``webshot::webshot::install_phantomjs()``.
+Do this by running the code ``webshot::install_phantomjs()``.

 ##Creating a template outside of RStudio